ray-project/ray/doc/source/data/batch_inference.rst

     demanding model setups, additional postprocessing, or other customizations.
     We'll cover these advanced use cases in the next sections.

-1. Loading and Preprocessing Data
+1. Loading and preprocessing data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For this quick-start guide we'll simply use very small, in-memory data sets by